huaweicloud/terraform-provider-huaweicloud/docs/resources/meeting_user.md

   The lower the serial number, the higher the priority.
   The valid value is range from **1** to **10000**.
 Defaults to **10000**.

+* `is_admin` - (Optional, Bool) Specifies whether to send email and SMS notifications for account opening.
+  Defaults to **true**.

+  -> Assign administrator role need to use the default administrator for authorization.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: